Parthyapps/Android-Important-Questions/README.md

  Lifecycle of Android Services
 - Types of services
 - 1. Foreground Services Example: music player, file download
   2. Background Services: Android 8.0 (Oreo) restrictions: Background services have limitations; use JobScheduler or WorkManager instead
   3. Bound Services:

--     Started Service startService() Started service can be stopped in two ways: stopService(), stopSelf() method Bounded Service bindService() can be stopped by unbindService()
+  Started Service Lifecycle

+         onCreate() - Called when service is first created onStartCommand() - Called every time startService() is invoked Service runs until it stops itself or is stopped by the system onDestroy() - Called when service is terminating

+  Bound Service Lifecycle

+       onCreate() - Called when service is first created onBind() - Called when a component wants to bind to the service Service runs as long as at least one component is bound to it onUnbind() - Called when all components have unbound onDestroy() - Called when service is terminating

 - ![image](https://github.com/user-attachments/assets/758abccb-a8bd-4b64-a327-3a7e5d7c156f)

 - **Content Providers** - Used to share data between the apps